Trouv/willos-graveyard/design/docs/algebra.md

 Range deals with what positions are reachable for the player based on their current movement table.
 Some of the most common ranges have been referred to as:
 - Utility range.
-The player has can pretty much go wherever they want, on a checkerboard.
+The player can pretty much go wherever they want, on a checkerboard.
 - Diagonal traps.
 The player has access to half the level, but the other half across the diagonal is inaccessable.
 - Subgrid range.